-In other words, pronation.
-The condition could also be linked to running with worn out shoes or on hard surfaces.
-While its treatment would mean taking a break from running for a bit, you could just as well keep up with your cardiovascular fitness by cycling or swimming instead.
+Pronation is often associated with the way your foot strikes the ground when you run and is unable to absorb the shock properly.
+This condition could also be linked to running with worn out shoes or on hard surfaces.
+While its treatment would mean taking a break from running for a bit, you could just keep up with your cardiovascular fitness through cycling or swimming instead.

 Apart from this, you would require some physiotherapy to improve the strength and flexibility of your Achilles tendon and ankle.
 You might also be required to assess your running program to spot and eliminate anything which could add to the injury.
 To eliminate the chances of a stress fracture, your doctor will arrange for you to have an x-ray or a bone scan before actually diagnosing you with MTSS.

 This injury makes its presence known on the inner side of your leg, right where the calf muscle meets the big shin bone.
 The likely cause of it is straining a muscle that gives support to the arch of your foot.
 This would mean that you have flat feet.

 To ease the pain, ice your shins for about 10-15 minutes while keeping your foot elevated.
 Reduce your mileage and take a few days off from running, but do not attempt running through the pain.
 Try wearing an arch strapping and a commercial arch support.
 If the pain is severe, you may have strained this area enough to cause a stress fracture in the tibia.
 If this is the case you should see a doctor immediately.

 Tibial Stress Fracture